dbergamin/dbergamin-personal-site/site/_posts/2020-05-19-wordpress-on-aws-from-scratch.markdown

   * After authenticating with your remote, manually take a test backup **and restore it** to verify that it works.

 ### Keeping your instance patched
 Patching is a bit of a chore and easy to forget.
 Let's automate it using the AWS Systems Manager.
+Please note that these instructions are best suited for an AWS account that only runs this Wordpress instance.

 1. Open up the AWS Console and go to the Systems Manager product.
 Click through the wizard, creating the default IAM role and targeting all eligible instances to get started.
 1. SSH into your Wordpress instance and run `sudo systemctl restart amazon-ssm-agent.service` to help it get detected faster.